-As a woman, this has invariably led to me being regularly called (amongst other things) “lucky”, “genetically gifted”, “fortunate” or – simply – a “bitch”.
-Usually by other women (actually, come to think of it, never by men).
+As a woman, this has invariably led to me being regularly called (amongst other things) “fortunate”, “genetically gifted”, or – simply – “lucky”.
 Sometimes, those interested enough will probe deeper, asking if I’ve always had a well-shaped body, or if I “work for it”.

 I’m a health coach, but my first career was as a professional ballet dancer.
 So I’ve never not worked on myself physically, and I’m always circumspect with my diet and lifestyle choices but who knows what I would’ve looked like if I’d gone in a completely different direction?

 Some might call my path a fortunate one, simply because I’m not in a position now of finding myself overweight and out of shape as I’ve aged.
 But it wasn’t always this way for me and I experienced a pretty tough intro into “Hating self, 101”.

 What pudding exactly?